nemo794/nisarqa/docs/helpers/style_guide_for_writing_markdown_specs.md

 In GitHub, each Markdown file is viewed independently, so section heading levels might seem to only be relative to the other headings within a single file.

-But, when these Markdown files are compiled into the .docx, the section heading levels are parsed by `pandoc` and used to construct the sections within the .docx, which in-turn are used to build the hierarchy of the .docx's table of contents.
+But, when these Markdown files are compiled into the DOCX, the section heading levels are parsed by `pandoc` and used to construct the sections within the DOCX, which in-turn are used to build the hierarchy of the DOCX's table of contents.
 Fortunately, `pandoc` seems to handle this parsing quite well.

 There is an existing hierarchy established in the product specs Markdown files; pleaes be mindful of this hierarchy when making updates.

 # HTML tags
 HTML tags, tables, etc. seem to display nicely in the GitHub interface.
-However, in they do not seem to be recognized when `pandoc` converts to .docx.
+However, in they do not seem to be recognized when `pandoc` converts to DOCX.

 Suggest avoiding them, until a solution is found.